SAP/openui5-docs/docs/Configuration_of_the_OpenUI5_Runtime_91f08de.md

 ***

-### Runtime Configuration Object
+#### \[7\] Runtime Configuration Object

-The runtime configuration object enables you to modify a limited set of configuration options at runtime.
+The Runtime Configuration Object enables you to modify a limited set of configuration options at runtime.

 The configuration options above are evaluated during the OpenUI5 runtime boots.
 After that, all changes to these parameters are ignored.
 To read the final configuration result, you can use the `sap.ui.getCore().getConfiguration()` method.

-The same object also provides set methods for a very limited set of configuration options that can be modified at runtime.
+The same object also provides `set` methods for a very limited set of configuration options that can be modified at runtime.
 The runtime and/or the controls can react on these configuration changes.
-The most prominent \(and so far only\) example for such a configuration option is the theme.
+The most prominent \(and so far only\) example for such a configuration option is the`theme`.

-***

-### Order of Significance

-1. Attributes of the DOM reference override the system defaults.

-2. URL parameters override the DOM attributes; empty URL parameters reset the parameter to its system default.

-3. If you call setters at runtime, any previous settings calculated during object creation are overwritten with the new value.